 Link: GitHub →

 GPU Pollard's kangaroo implementation by JeanLucPons.
-The standard tool for solving puzzles with known public keys.
-Used by RetiredCoder to solve puzzles 120, 125, and 130.
+A foundational reference for solving intervals with known public keys.

 Type: GPU kangaroo